sanjanamathi18/student_management/readme.md

 # Student Management System

 An interactive Student Management System.
 Student Management is a Python - based system, where users can perform CRUD (Create, Read, Update, Delete) operations on student data.
-This system is capable of saving and loading data from a text file, and a Database, use functions for operations, and employ classes for data management.
+This system is capable of saving and loading data from a text file, use functions for operations, and employ classes for data management.

 ## Description